wallarm/product-documentation/docs/latest/user-guides/settings/integrations/pagerduty.md

 #   PagerDuty

-You can set up Wallarm to send incidents to PagerDuty when the following events are triggered:
+You can set up Wallarm to send incidents to PagerDuty.

---8<-- "../include/integrations/events-for-integrations.md"

 ##  Setting up integration